symfony/symfony-docs/cookbook/deployment/heroku.rst

 Setting up
 ----------

-To setup a new Heroku website, first `signup with Heroku`_ or sign in with your credentials.
+To set up a new Heroku website, first `sign up with Heroku`_ or sign in with your credentials.
 Then download and install the `Heroku Toolbelt`_ on your local computer.